abhihash01/abhihash01.github.io/README.md

 ## Additional Notes

 - A Git submodule has been added in the themes repository.
 Ensure submodules are always updated when pulling or cloning this repository.

+- Change log: to replace the theme icons directory, copy pasted the icons folder from the static directory of the theme to the static directory of website root and replaced the images.